Autism ‘Triad of Impairment’ Redefined: Lessons From John Simpson

 Over the next few weeks in our blog we will be focusing on the elements of this more positive version of the Triad of Impairments.

-What is the ‘Triad of Impairments’ in Autism?
+What is the ‘Triad of Impairment’ in Autism?

-Traditionally the Triad of Impairments in autism are seen as
+Traditionally the Triad of Impairment in autism are seen as

 - Difficulty with communication